ade-dev/Page-Layout-Exercise/README.md

 # Page Layout Exercise

-The application is built using SASS CSS(3), HTML(5)and Bootstrap 6.
+The application is built using SASS CSS(3), HTML(5)and Bootstrap 4 alpha.

 Please click on index.html to view